dlantzberg/SigmaTransform-Python/README.md

 Note that this library is not intended to show maximal performance, but show the usability of the universal interface of the "Sigma Transform" to perform well-known signal processing transforms / algorithms like the Short-Time Fourier Transform and Wavelet Transform.

-Currently, only the one-dimensional SigmaTransform is implemented
+Currently, only the one-dimensional SigmaTransform is implemented and utilizes NumPy and Matplotlib.

 # Usage and Examples
 Clone this repository, or copy the file "sigmatransform.py" to a local folder.